 The various programs within the Marriott School will implement these targets in a variety of ways.
 For example, some programs may use grade distributions while some will simply specify the target.

 Students must plan their schedules to complete their final examinations during the regularly scheduled examination times.
-If unplanned, non-academic extenuating circumstances (such as serious illness, personal injury, etc.) prevent completion of a final examination before the grade submission deadline, an incomplete grade contract (available from the Records Office) should be completed and submitted.
+If unplanned, non-academic extenuating circumstances (such as serious illness, personal injury, etc.) prevent completion of a final examination before the grade submission deadline, an incomplete grade contract (available from the Registrar’s Office) should be completed and submitted.